-Kathryn Rhoads, Primary Lead Guide
+Kathryn Rhoads, Primary I Lead Guide

 Kathryn has been dedicated to Montessori education for more than 20 years, and serves as our Lead Guide in Primary I. Kathryn earned her B.A. in liberal arts, and subsequently her AMS Primary Certification from the Midwest Montessori Teacher Training Center in Evanston, Ill.
 She also completed Positive Discipline in the Classroom training.
 In addition to her work at MMS, Kathryn is a reading tutor at the Appalachian Reading Center with specialized training and proficiency in the Wilson Reading System and Handwriting Without Tears.
 Kathryn encountered the writings of Maria Montessori during her years managing Barnes & Noble bookstores.
 Once her curiosity was launched, she pursued opportunities to work in Montessori schools and immersed herself in the philosophy and methodology.
 A native Midwesterner, Kathryn’s personal interests include hiking, gardening, music, art and creative writing.

-Samantha Van Den Berghe-Lynch, Primary Lead Guide
+Samantha Van Den Berghe-Lynch, Primary Lead III Guide

 Samantha is a graduate of Baldwin-Wallace University in Berea, Ohio, with a degree in psychology and a minor in child and family.
 Prior to joining MMS, Samantha was an assistant at the Family Life Childcare Center of Berea, and has experience doing research and as an intern at schools and community centers.
 Samantha holds an AMS Early Childhood credential from the Virginia Center for Montessori Studies in Richmond, Va.; she has also completed Positive Discipline in the Classroom training.
-Samantha is in her fifth year at MMS and brings vibrancy, caring and careful insight to her students.
-Her son is a lower elementary student at MMS.
+Samantha is in her sixth year at MMS and brings vibrancy, caring and careful insight to her students.
+Her son is an upper elementary student at MMS.

 Michelle Scarbrough, Primary Assistant

-Michelle, who is in her fourth year at MMS, graduated from West Virginia State University with a B.S. in communications.
+Michelle, who is in her fifth year at MMS, graduated from West Virginia State University with a B.S. in communications.
 Michelle has a background in child care as well as unique experience in television and film.
 As a Charleston native, she has performed in local theater productions with Children’s Theater, Kanawha Players and The Contemporary Youth Arts Company.
 Michelle is currently pursuing her master’s degree in mass communications and has completed the AMS Montessori Assistant training through the Virginia Center for Montessori Studies as well as Positive Discipline in the Classroom training.
-Michelle and her husband, Kevin, are the parents of an MMS primary student.
+Michelle and her husband, Kevin, are the parents of an MMS student.

-Susie Newhouse, Plus Guide/Montessori Mentor
+Susie Newhouse, Plus Guide/Montessori Mentor/Positive Discipline Instructor

 Dawn Racer-Parson, Permanent Substitute Teacher, Plus Program Assistant